 Back to top

-Abraxane may cause this.
+Abraxane may cause low or high blood pressure.
 Tell your doctor or nurse if you have ever had any problems with your blood pressure.
-Your nurse will check it regularly during treatment.
-Let them know if you feel dizzy.
+Your nurse will check your blood pressure regularly during treatment.
+Let them know if you feel dizzy or have any headaches.

 Changes to your heartbeat